Skip to main content

 #

-Busy, energetic, and central.
-Monastiraki Square is where metro lines cross, the flea market sprawls, and tourists and locals mix constantly.
-It’s not peaceful, but it’s alive.
+Loud, busy, energetic, and absolutely central.
+Monastiraki Square is where metro lines cross, the flea market sprawls in every direction, and tourists and locals mix in a cheerful chaos.
+It’s not the place to go for peace and quiet, but it’s alive in a way that’s addictive.

 Best For